do360now/DevOps_Engineer_Assessment/README.md

 ## Steps

-- Navigate to the root `magic` folder and execute `setup-project.ps1` script
+- Once the environment is setup, make sure you are in the `/magic/DevOps_Engineer_Assessment` folder and execute `setup-project.ps1` script

 ```sh
 cd .\magic\